Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 Even if saving you sends me to heaven - Saving even you, I will go to heaven

-Don "t dream your life Live your dream - Do not dream all your life, but live your dream
+Don"t dream your life Live your dream - Don’t dream your whole life, but live your dream

-Beautiful phrases in English for a tattoo with translation
+Beautiful phrases in English for tattoos with translation

-If you are thinking about an inscription in English, this list of phrases will be of interest to you:
+If you are thinking about the inscription on English language, this list of phrases will be of interest to you:

 1. Battle of life - Fight for life.